 Let’s now talk about kids’ debit cards, how they allow you to establish important concepts like savings goals and what they entail.

-What is a Debit Card for Kids?
+What Is a Debit Card for Kids?

 As we’ve discussed above, due to legal reasons tied to lack of capacity, minors do not have the ability to enter into legal contracts.